• News

 Elon Musk's SpaceX has secured a number of major NASA contracts (Kevork Djansezian/Getty Images)

-Some nine space stations will allow the continuation of work from space, including China's Tiangong space station which has been in orbit since 2021.
+Some nine space stations will allow research projects like the ones carried out on the ISS to continue, including China's Tiangong space station which has been in orbit since 2021.

 Elsewhere, SpaceX has secured a number of NASA contracts over the years.